fmaussion/fmaussion.github.io/posts/iceland_trek/01_day.md

 litres of water pressing down on our shoulders (we don’t expect to find much water until on/after Skeiðarárjökull).
 Fortunately, the first few kilometres are part of the normal hiking network and therefore well maintained and absolutely flat.
-This however doesn’t change the fact that we’ll have to climb just over 1000 m through pathless terrain (not entirely though, as we’ll happily discover) to come near our intended first camping spot.
+But we know that soon we’ll have to climb just over 1000 m through pathless terrain (not entirely though, as we’ll happily discover) to come near our intended first camping spot.